 However, the VAT act does not require credit notes, although they accept them.
 They should own a unique invoice number and clearly state the invoice they corrected or reversed.

 In addition, the tax authorities do not require electronic invoices.
 There are also no provision for a simplified invoice.
 Failure to issue VAT invoices may attract a fine of 50% of the taxable cost of the supply.

 Is VAT the same as Sales Tax?

 No. Sales Tax is not the same as Value Added Tax, although they are similar, they are not the same.
 The main difference is that you can only access a sales tax only at the final stage of purchase.
 While on the other hand, you can always access VAT at each stage of production.

-Furthermore, VAT is more advantageous to sales tax.
-This is because VAT basically allows you to allocate tax amount to different stages at production.
-This is mainly based on the value added at each stage.
+Furthermore, VAT is more advantageous than sales tax.
+This is because VAT basically allows you to allocate tax amounts to different stages at production.
+This is mainly based on the value-added at each stage.
 And since you sales tax only ones, it is quite impossible to measure the value-added at each stage of production.
 In fact, this makes it quite difficult to track and allocate the sales tax to specific stages of production.

 What is the current VAT rate in Nigeria?

 The Vat rate in Nigeria was initially 5%, until the 13th of January 2020 when it was increased to 7.5%.
 This increase complies with the finance act which was signed by the president.
 So, the current VAT rate in Nigeria is 7.5%

 VAT is an indirect tax that is levied on goods and services as a percentage of the value they add.
 It is a source of income for the government and it has a positive impact on the economic growth and development of a Nation.